 Relationships are very important to people with a learning disability

-Many people with a learning disability have the same aspirations for loving relationships as those without a learning disability (Bates et al., 2017a; 2017b; Whittle & Butler, 2018).
+Many people with a learning disability have the same aspirations for loving relationships as those without a learning disability (Lane et al., 2019).
+The companionship that a partner provides is important to people with a learning disability (Bates et al., 2017a; 2017c; Retzik et al, 2021).

 People with a learning disability can be lesbian, gay, bisexual and transgender (LGBT), just like anyone else

 It is important to recognise that people with a learning disability can be lesbian A lesbian is a woman who fancies other women. , gay Gay means a man who fancies other men, or a woman who fancies other women. , bisexual A bisexual is someone who fancies men and women. and transgender Transgender means someone who feels like they have the wrong body.
 This could be someone who has the body of a man but feels they are a woman, or the other way around.
 Some people who feel like this have an operation to change their body. .